‘What are NHS pay bands?’

 Consultants are highly experienced doctors, with decades of clinical practice behind them.
 As you can imagine, the salaries of consultants vary greatly depending on how many years of experience they have (as well as many other factors, such as clinical excellence awards).
 Many consultants in the UK also supplement their NHS income with private practice.

-There is always a need for more consultant doctors in the NHS.
-Both Remedium and the NHS know that international doctors are needed for overcoming NHS clinician shortages at consultant grade.
+There is always a need for more consultant doctors in the NHS – and the NHS welcomes international medical graduates of all grades.

 SAS doctors NHS pay scale